 Does cost-plus pricing maximize your profits?

-For subscription companies, the simple answer is no. When you rely on a predictable profit margin, there’s no incentive to adjust your pricing to match customer expectations or changes in market conditions.
+For subscription companies, the simple answer is no. When you rely on a predictable profit margin, there’s no incentive to adjust your pricing to match customer expectations or changes in market conditions, which is one of the disadvantages of cost-plus pricing.
 That can lead to a stagnant price that isn’t aligned to your product’s value or better offers from competitors.

 The cost-plus model works better when you’re selling physical products or working in an industry where value isn’t derived from ongoing relationships with your customers.